-Healthy schools and workplaces are learning environments that support the cognitive, emotional, social and physical well-being of students and staff to provide the optimal conditions for learning and working.
+Healthy schools and workplaces are learning environments that support the cognitive, emotional, social and physical well-being of staff and students to provide the optimal conditions for learning and working.
 Everyone has a role to play in providing this support, including students, staff members, parents/guardians and community partners.